yusufsazu/projectCV/README.md

 6. Div
 7. Texts(h1-h6)
 --
-Ul, Li
+-Ul, Li
-Table
+-Table

+TODO:
-TODO: 1. we will creat a nav bar
+1. we will creat a nav bar
 2. we will creat a table
 3. some design